buddha

 After giving up the ascetic practice, the Buddha went to the Bodhi tree and vowed to stay under this tree until he reached final awakening.

 By doing so, the Buddha demonstrated to us that true practice should be in the middle of the two extremes: practicing too many austerities and being too indulgent.
 The first extreme is when you starve yourself or you don’t allow yourself food and drink.
 These practices also involve placing yourself in extreme physical conditions such as being too hot or too cold.
 This is pointless because it has no true significance.
 The other extreme is when you just follow any of your desires.
 This is endless because there is a constant escalation in your desires.
 If you have ten pleasures, you’ll want a hundred.
-If you have a hundred, you’ll want a thousand; so you will never find any satisfaction and you will also never be able to practice the dharma either.
+If you have a hundred, you’ll want a thousand; so you will never find any satisfaction and you will also never be able to practice the Dharma either.
 So the Buddha wanted to show us that we have to avoid the extreme of too much austerity and too much indulgence: true practice lies somewhere in the middle.

 He then set out for Vajrasana, the place we now call Bodh Gaya.
 It is said to be the spiritual ‘centre of gravity' of this world and the place where each of the 1,002 Buddhas will manifest enlightenment.
 On the way there, he met another person with a special dharma connection: a young man who offered him a bundle of kusha grass as a meditation cushion.
 Arriving beneath the great tree, a ficus religiosus, he arranged the grass and sat in meditation.